ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} vehicles benefit from breakthroughs in deep learning algorithms.
-In particular, image semantic segmentation, one of the fundamental tasks of computer vision, can provide pixel-wise understanding of driving scenes, containing object categories, shapes, and locations.
-In recent years, many state-of-the-art segmentation models~\cite{zhao2017PSPNet, chen2018deeplabv3plus, yuan2019OCRNet} have achieved impressive successes in accuracy on major segmentation benchmarks.
+Intelligent Vehicles (IV) and Advanced Driver Assistance Systems (ADAS) benefit from breakthroughs in deep learning algorithms.
+In particular, image semantic segmentation can provide pixel-wise understanding of driving scenes, containing object categories, shapes, and locations.
+In recent years, many state-of-the-art segmentation models~\cite{zhao2017PSPNet, chen2018deeplabv3plus, yuan2019OCRNet, yin2020dnl} have achieved impressive successes in accuracy on major segmentation benchmarks.
 Other works~\cite{romera2017erfnet, orsic2019swiftnet} centered on improving the efficiency of the model, in order to deploy real-time semantic segmentation on mobile platforms.

 Unfortunately, driving environments in the real world are more complicated than most existing datasets, divided into normal, critical and accidental situations.
 In addition to natural related factors in the normal driving scene, such as weathers and illuminations, many human-centered crisis incidents from other traffic participants may occur.
 For example, vehicles overtaking irregularly, pedestrians dashing across the road, or cyclists riding out of lanes, these critical situations are all potential causes of traffic accidents, but never seen in vision datasets.
 Furthermore, the initial accident scene ahead is also defined as an accidental situation, such as an overturned truck or a knocked down motorcycle lying on the road, which should be correctly recognized by passing vehicles in time, only then can pileups be avoided.
-However, these abnormalities will result in a large performance drop of the segmentation models when taken from public training imagery to the wild.
-Consequently, this makes current semantic segmentation algorithms less stable and reliable in self-driving applications.
+However, these abnormalities will result in a large and sharp performance drop of the segmentation models when taken from public training imagery to the wild.